ashish-me-15/Javascript_Practise_/README.md

 I will make folder of every topic and do practise accordingly.

 I will also make 2-3 JS project after the revesion of JS topics

+I am starting the JS practise session from tomorrow and i will be regular from tomorrow